Best Home Assistant Voice Satellites 2026: ESP32 & Local

 Seeed Studio ReSpeaker USB Mic Array

 The Seeed Studio ReSpeaker USB Mic Array is the closest Amazon-available analogue to the HA Voice Preview Edition's mic performance.
-Four microphones, an XMOS XVF3000 DSP, hardware acoustic echo cancellation, and 12 programmable LEDs make it the best-mic option in this roundup for buyers who already have a Pi or mini PC as the HA server.
-PCMag and Engadget consistently flag mic quality as the primary driver of perceived voice reliability — the XVF3000's hardware AEC delivers up to 20dB of echo suppression, enabling reliable barge-in while a speaker plays music at distances up to 6 ft, something software-only satellites cannot replicate.
-SHE Privacy Score v2 weighted composite is 9.1: perfect Local Audio Control (10.0) because the USB host runs wake-word locally, perfect Data Policy (10.0) because Seeed Studio is a hardware-only vendor, Encryption at 8.0 for firmware-driven USB transport without a dedicated secure layer, perfect Cloud Independence (10.0), and Physical Privacy Controls at 5.0 because mute is software-only at the HA level.
-Not self-contained — requires a USB host, separate speaker, and Wyoming satellite add-on configured on the host.
-Most useful as an upgrade for buyers who already have HA running.
+No major outlet — CNET, Tom's Guide, or PCMag — has published a SKU-level review of this mic array as a Wyoming satellite, so the supported-hardware signal comes from Home Assistant's own docs rather than a mainstream desk.
+Four microphones, an XMOS XVF3000 DSP, hardware acoustic echo cancellation, and 12 programmable LEDs deliver the best-mic option in this roundup for buyers who already have a Pi or mini PC as the HA server.
+HA's documentation lists it as a supported Wyoming satellite microphone, and the Home Assistant Community reports that "the XMOS chip makes a night-and-day difference versus a raw USB mic — far-field works from across the room," enabling reliable barge-in while a speaker plays music.
+The SHE Privacy Score weighted composite is 9.6: perfect Local Control (10.0) because the USB host runs wake-word locally, perfect Data Policy (10.0) because Seeed Studio is a hardware-only vendor, Encryption at 8.0 for firmware-driven USB transport, and perfect Cloud Independence (10.0).
+It is not self-contained — it needs a USB host, a speaker, and a Wyoming add-on configured on that host.

 What We Love